 Effective feedback is also about explaining how the student can jump to the next score range.

 - For low scoring students (0-2), this is almost certainly elements of composition (focus of paragraphs, inclusion of relevant evidence, taking a clear position) or relevancy to prompt.
 What made the student score a 0-2 instead of a 3-4?

 - For high scoring students (5-6), this will be extraneous areas like correcting one-time lapses.

 - Differentiating for mid-scoring students is your toughest job.
 The new rubric makes this a little easier by providing explicit requirements that must be met in order to earn each individual point.
-See specifics for each point of each essay type on the individual tip sheet for each essay!
+See specifics for each point of each essay type on the individual tip sheet for each essay (in the sidebar)!